 This makes clear that the deficit of the government sector plus the deficit of the domestic private sector plus the deficit of the external sector (foreigners, including both foreign private sectors and governments) must sum to zero, balancing each other out.

 This is an identity, true by definition.
 It tells us that whatever the net positions of two sectors, the other sector must offset them exactly.
 If, for instance, the domestic private sector and foreign sector are both in surplus (S > I, M > X), the government must, by definition, be in deficit to an equal extent.
-Or, referring to the first version of the identity, if the domestic private sector is net saving and the economy is running a trade deficit, the government’s budget must be in deficit.
+Or, referring to the first version of the identity, if the domestic private sector is net saving and the economy is running a trade deficit, the government’s fiscal balance must be in deficit.
 For an explanation of this point see Budget Deficits and Net Private Saving.

 This is a very important point to understand, and it is critical that any theorizing conforms to the sectoral balances identity.
 Nevertheless, the identity in itself does not explain how each sector affects the others, or how the various sectors are likely to respond in different circumstances.
 Also, although there is a close connection between GDP and the sectoral balances identity, it is not immediately obvious from the identity itself how GDP is likely to move in response to sectoral behavior and interactions between the sectors.
 To find possible answers to these questions, we need to introduce our behavioral assumptions.

-Broadly speaking, in MMT it is usually argued that once the government has formulated its fiscal policy settings, the behavior of the non-government (which includes both the domestic private sector and the external sector) will determine the ultimate size of the budget deficit (or surplus) through its behavior.
+Broadly speaking, in MMT it is usually argued that once the government has formulated its fiscal policy settings, the behavior of the non-government (which includes both the domestic private sector and the external sector) will determine the ultimate size of the government deficit (or surplus) through its behavior.
 In particular, tax revenues will rise and fall endogenously with oscillations in non-government activity.
 It is further held that if the government’s fiscal settings are not consistent with the non-government achieving its intended net saving position at full employment, there will be either a decline in income and employment or inflation.
 Fundamental to this position is that there is no mechanism in a market economy capable of automatically eliminating the resulting unemployment or inflation, and so in such cases it is up to the government to adjust its fiscal settings to provide a better fit with non-government behavior.

 Clearly, these theoretical arguments go well beyond what is immediately obvious from the sectoral balances identity.
 To arrive at these conclusions, MMT economists employ behavioral assumptions that appear most appropriate from their perspective.